 Wyoming’s federal delegation kept silent Tuesday on President Donald Trump’s threat that a “whole civilization will die tonight” if Iran fails to meet his latest deadline to strike a deal that includes reopening the Strait of Hormuz.

 Republican Sens.
-John Barrasso and Cynthia Lummis did not respond to WyoFile’s request for comment by publishing time.
+John Barrasso and Cynthia Lummis did not respond to WyoFile’s request for comment, which was made before Trump’s announcement that he was holding off on his threats to attack Iranian bridges, power plants and other civilian targets.
 Nor did Rep. Harriet Hageman.
 Additionally, social media accounts for the three lawmakers have not posted any remarks on Trump’s threat that an entire country could be wiped off the map.

 Wyoming’s congressional delegation has expressed past support for Trump’s decision to attack Iran.
 Both Barrasso and Lummis voted against an attempt to curb Trump’s war powers.
 Critics of the war have said the president needed to receive congressional approval before launching operations against Iran.